Clinic Course for Current J.D. Students

 In applying to the clinic, students indicate the areas in which they would like to work.
 Students accepted will be assigned to work within a particular area.
 The projects offered in each area depend on client need and other factors.
 The following list of projects recently undertaken by IPR illustrates the types of cases students may work on.

-First Amendment and Media Law Projects
+Communications and Technology Law Projects

 - filing comments on behalf of privacy and children's advocacy organizations supporting proposed changes to the Federal Trade Commission's (FTC) rules implementing the Children's Online Privacy Protection Act: